paldhous/ucb/2015/dataviz/md_raw/class7.md

 #### Shapefile

-This is a geodata format developed by [ESRI](http://www.esri.com/), manufacturer of ArcGIS, the leading commercial GIS application.
+This is a geodata format developed by [ESRI](http://www.esri.com/), manufacturer of ArcGIS, the leading commercial Geograohic Information System (GIS) application.
 Shapefiles can represent elements including points, lines and polygons, and can also include information on map projection and datums.

 Shapefiles are usually made available for download as zipped folders, and actually consist of a series of files.
 At a minimum, a shapefile must contain three component files, with the same root name and the following extensions:

 - `.shp` The main file containing the geometry of the points, lines or polygons mapped in the shapefile.
 - `.dbf` A database file in dBASE format containing a table of data relating to the components of the geometry.
-For example, in a world shapefile giving national boundaries, this table might contain data about the countries including their names, capital cities, population, annual GDP and so on.
+For example, in a world shapefile giving national boundaries, this table might contain data about the countries including their names, capital cities, population, annual GDP, and so on.
 - `.shx` A positional index of the shapefile’s geometry.

 There are several optional file types that may also be included, including a `.prj` file, which defines the map projection and datum to be used when loading the shapefile into GIS software.
 Refer to [ESRI’s technical specification](http://www.esri.com/library/whitepapers/pdfs/shapefile.pdf) and the [informative Wikipedia entry](http://en.wikipedia.org/wiki/Shapefile) for more details.

 Many government agencies, such as the [U.S. Census Bureau](http://www.census.gov/geo/maps-data/data/tiger-line.html), provide data for mapping as shapefiles.
 You can also download shapefiles from repositories such as [Natural Earth](http://www.naturalearthdata.com/downloads/).

-You can open and edit `.dbf` files in LibreOffice Calc.
-As long as you save the `.dbf` file with the same name, your changes to the data will be incorporated into the shapefile.

-#### Converting between geodata formats
+### Converting between vector geodata formats

-We will later learn how to use QGIS to convert between the main geodata formats.
+We will later learn how to use [QGIS](http://qgis.org/en/site/) to convert between the main geodata formats.
 In addition, [this site](http://www.shpescape.com//) converts shapefiles to GeoJSON and TopoJSON.
+[Mapshaper](http://mapshaper.org/), which we will later also use to simplify the geometry of geodata, will import and export data as Shapefile, GeoJSON, and TopoJSON, and so can also be used for data conversion.

+### Mapping images: raster geodata

+Satellite and aerial images can also be placed into maps, which requires the images to be georeferenced, or have location imformation associated with them.
+Formats for raster geodata include [GeoTIFF](http://trac.osgeo.org/geotiff/).
+If you need to make maps with raster geodata for your final projects, contact me for help!

 ### Assignment

 Decide which dataset(s) you wish to explore for your final project.
 You can use one of the suggested datasets, adding further data as appropriate.
-You are also free to pursue a story in other datasets, with my agreement.
+You are also encouraged to pursue a story in other datasets, with my agreement.

 - Frame some questions you intend to address, or a potential story you wish to pursue in the data.
 - Produce some initial sketches, using the tools we've worked with so far.
-- Send those notes and sketches to me before next week's class.
+- Send me a pitch detailing your plans by Sun Oct 11 at 8pm.
+- Arrange a time to discuss your project plans with me in the coming week.

 This is an open-ended assignment.
 What you get from it, and ultimately the quality of your final project, will depend on the energy, rigor and imagination with which your pursue this assignment.